Hmcampbell2911/CodeLouisville/README.md

 The JavaScript feature I chose to use was to toggle the list items under my bulleted lists.

-Although this was a frustrating class at times, I really enjoyed playing with the css features and learning how to join them all to make this great site that really feels like a good reflection of me!
+ I really enjoyed playing with the CSS features and learning how to join them all to make this great site that really feels like a good reflection of me!
 Thanks for checking out my project!